 When: Mid June

-Tiesto, Avicii, Calvin Harris, Bassnectar - just a taste of the huge names headline the 2013 Ultra Music Festival.
+Tiesto, Kaskade, Calvin Harris, Diplo - just a taste of the huge names headline the 2014 Ultra Music Festival.
 Those names only should be reason enough to buy tickets to one of the largest and oldest EDM festival in the United States.
-This year, UMF will be celebrating its 15th birthday and expanding to two weekends of mayhem, so it should be extra raging.
-Check out the full Ultra Music Festival 2013 Lineup
+This year, UMF will be celebrating its 16th birthday - heck out the full Ultra Music Festival 2014 Lineup and get ready to rage.

 Where: Miami, FL